Frieda Hughes: Family and personal life

-Hughes is the daughter of the poets Sylvia Plath and Ted Hughes.
+Frieda Hughes is the daughter of the poets Sylvia Plath and Ted Hughes.
 Her mother was an American novelist and poet, and her father was the British poet laureate from 1984 until his death in 1998.
-Her mother died by suicide when Hughes was almost three; her father died of a heart attack while being treated for cancer.
+Hughes' mother died by suicide when she was almost three; her father died of a heart attack while being treated for cancer.
 Hughes' brother, Nicholas Hughes, died by suicide on 16 March 2009.

 Hughes was born in London.
-Through their father's mother, Hughes and her brother Nicholas are descendants of Nicholas Ferrar (1592–1637).
 She moved to Perth, Western Australia in 1988, and later settled in Wooroloo, a small hamlet north of Perth, in 1991, where the Australian landscape became the basis of much of her painting.
 She obtained dual Australian citizenship in 1992.

 Hughes was married to farmworker Desmond Dawe from 1979 to 1982.
 Her second husband was an estate agent, Clive Anderson.
 Her third marriage, in 1996, was to Hungarian artist Laszlo Lukacs; they divorced in 2010 after a year-long separation.
 She has no children.
 Hughes rescues, keeps, and paints owls.

 Hughes currently lives near Abermule, Powys, Wales.